Additional liability coverage to protect you from major claims.

-With a Personal Umbrella Insurance policy, you get an additional layer of liability coverage beyond that provided by your homeowner's, auto, boat, and recreational vehicle policies.
+With a Personal Umbrella Insurance policy, you get an additional layer of liability coverage beyond that provided by your homeowner’s, auto, boat, and recreational vehicle policies.
+Personal Umbrella policies are extremely valuable due to the fact that they protect you, and your loved ones from unforeseen and tragic events that may reach limits that may exceed what your current policies offer.

 Personal Umbrella Insurance is a relatively low-cost way to provide additional coverage if you’re sued for bodily injury or property damage beyond the limits of your existing policies.
 Coverage is usually issued in one million dollar increments, typically in the one to five million dollar range.